AhmadElshiltawi/VideoToAscii/README.md

 # VideoToAscii
-A simple program that plays a given video in ascii on the terminal
+A simple program that plays videos on the terminal.

 ## Installation
 In order to use the program, you'll have to install opencv on your computer.
 You can install opencv by running the following command: